Sticky Date Cake

 This sticky date cake is a joy to make and even better to eat!
 The lightly spiced vegan sponge is packed full of juicy, sticky medjool dates along with a sprinkling of pecans.
 It’s succulent, moist and rich with beautiful caramel flavours throughout.

-This cake started it’s life as the popular Jamaican Ginger Cake from my blog (inspired by the BBC non-vegan version) and after a few tweaks and additions it transformed into this deliciously tender sticky date cake!
+This cake started its life as the popular Jamaican Ginger Cake from my blog (inspired by the BBC non-vegan version) and after a few tweaks and additions, it transformed into this deliciously tender sticky date cake!

-The intention was to continue its transformation into a sticky toffee pudding style cake but it was so good I stopped where I was and thought – this has to go on the blog as is!
+The intention was to continue its transformation into a sticky toffee pudding-style cake but it was so good I stopped where I was and thought – this has to go on the blog as is!

 It’s so incredibly easy to make, taking just 15 minutes to get in the oven, where it’s then baked slow and low to lock in all of the gooey caramelly date goodness.
 This beautifully moist cake goes equally well with a cup of tea or as a dessert with some coconut yoghurt or dairy free custard.
 Why not try serving it warm with a scoop of vanilla ice-cream?